CraftAcademyLabs/coach-guides/miscellaneous/assessments/final_assessment.md

 You need to fork the repository and clone the forked repository to your computer.
 Then you need to branch off from the development branch.
 When you feel that you are done, you need to create a pull request towards the upstream repository.
 Make sure that the PR contains the correct information.
 The user story and what changes that are proposed in the PR.

-Link to upstream repository: https://github.com/CraftAcademy/crafty_news_API_tech_interview
+Link to the upstream repository: https://github.com/CraftAcademy/crafty_news_API_tech_interview

 Good luck!

 ## Viaplay Challenge

 You are challenged with the task of replicating a UI.
-It is a desktop only web application listing TV series from Viaplay.
+It is a desktop-only web application listing TV series from Viaplay.

-The pesented UI looks like this:
+The presented UI looks like this:

 ![](./viaplay_challenge_ui.png)

-You need to fetch the data from the Viaplay API andd find the appropoite attributes that hold the information you need.
+You need to fetch the data from the Viaplay API and find the appropriate attributes that hold the information you need.

 The API is located at: